 - 1 stalk green onion cut into 2 inch pieces optional

 - Mince aromatics: Clean the lemongrass, remove the outer layers of rough leaves and find the yellow leaves inside.
-Slice the lemongrass roots into ⅛” slices first.
-Then add to a food processor to finely mince and set aside.
+Slice the lemongrass roots into ⅛” slices first, then add to a food processor to finely mince and set aside.
 Mince/process the garlic then set aside.
 Mince/process shallots and set aside.

 - Pat dry your chicken, cut into bite size pieces.

 - In a pan over medium-high heat, add four tbsp of oil and add the shallots and saute until light brown.
 Add the garlic and saute until light brown.
 Add lemongrass and stir until fragrant.
 Add the chicken and brown it a little.

 - Lower to medium heat, add the Chile Sauce.
 Stir to mix, taste and adjust as necessary, then cover with a lid.
 After about five minutes, stir a bit, retaste and reseason if necessary, add more cooking time if needed.

 - Add the garnish about 1-2 minutes before the chicken finishes cooking to soften a bit.
 The dish is done once the chicken reaches an internal temp of 165 °F, or until the center of the chicken is no longer pink.

 - Serve with a side of rice.